Hello and welcome to my Capita DOA review.

 Super fast – part of that is that it was well waxed.
-The Capita rep told me that he waxes his boards up really good and keeps them nice and fast – but certainly the board is quick too because I’ve had waxed up decks that weren’t this good on flats and weren’t this fast.
+The Capita rep told me that he pays special attention to waxing his demos and keeps them nice and fast – but certainly the board is quick too because I’ve had waxed up decks that weren’t this good on flats and weren’t this fast.

 But really stable at speeds too.
 Never felt out of control even though I was racking up some serious pace.
 And not that slippery feel either – I’ve ridden some boards with super-fast bases that felt loose and kind of slippery (though some of that was the camber profile too).
 But this felt fast but super stable too.

-I didn’t get a lot of it.
-But what bumby stuff I did go over the DOA handled it well.
-It’s a mid flexing board so it’s got some suspension over the bumps if you need it and the camber profile is pretty good for it too.
+I felt the DOA handled the bumpy stuff pretty well.
+It’s a mid flexing board so it’s got some suspension over the bumps if you need it and the camber profile is ok for it too.

 Had a lot of fun over jumps on this board.
 It’s got that nice flex for if you want to do larger jumps but is still great on the small and mediums too.
 And a killer deck for side hits.

 The landing feels stable and the approach is good too.
 Even though it’s pretty aggressive and you can really lock it in when you want too, it’s also quite easy to maneuver for the approach onto jumps both in the park and onto natural hits and onto jibs.

 It’s got heaps of pop too – got some really decent air from ollies, especially over lips.
 In fact I was getting more air ollying over some lips than I was on the smaller jumps in the park with other boards.